codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 ### Setup Google Play Services

+These steps need to be followed only if you want to be able to use Google services such as maps and push messaging on your Genymotion device.
+For basic testing, these steps can be safely skipped.

 1. Download the [ARM Translation Installer v1.1](http://www14.zippyshare.com/v/44278764/file.html) and drag and drop the zip file onto the running Genymotion emulator device.
 The ARM emulator is only needed for apps that trigger a `INSTALL_FAILED_CPU_ABI_INCOMPATIBLE` error.

 2. You must **close and restart the emulator** fully before continuing.